galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 >
 {: .hands_on}

 The output plot has the following legend: the colour-coding is based on the `mean_test_score` (`c3`) column.
 You can follow the line leading to the score along every column with parameters' settings.
-The columns `c4, c5` and `c6` are the parameters we chose and `c3` is the accuracy column present in the `tabular` output of hyperparameter search tool.
+The columns `c4, c5` and `c6` are the parameters we chose and `c3` is the accuracy column present in the `tabular` output of **Hyperparameter search** tool.

 ![data](../../images/age-prediction-with-ml/parallel_coor_plot.png "The visualization of the hyperparameter optimisation tool output.
 We optimised the values of 3 hyperparameters (alpha, normalize and k).
 These can be seen as the columns (first three from left to right) in the plot.
 The rightmost column contains the accuracy values (mean_test_score).")